squid-cache/squid-cache.github.io/docs/Releases/Squid-3.5.md

 Features removed in 3.5:

-  - COSS storage type has been superceded by [Rock](/Features/LargeRockStore) storage type.
+  - COSS storage type has been superseded by [Rock](/Features/LargeRockStore) storage type.

-  - dnsserver helper has been superceded by DNS internal client.
+  - dnsserver helper has been superseded by DNS internal client.

-  - DNS helper API has been superceded by DNS internal client.
+  - DNS helper API has been superseded by DNS internal client.

 The intention with this series is to improve performance and HTTP support.
 Some remaining Squid-2.7 missing features are listed as